Credits & Thanks

 About the Search 404 Module

-When a website visitor goes to a URL that doesn’t exist, the Search 404 module shows them alternative pages that might contain the content they are seeking.
+When a website visitor goes to a URL that doesn’t exist, Drupal's Search 404 module shows them alternative pages that might contain the content they are seeking.
 The module performs a search using the keywords in the missing URL to select appropriate content to show to the lost visitor.

 For example, if a visitor goes to https://yourDrupal8site.dev/animals/cute-cats (which I assume doesn’t exist on your website) and finds nothing, then this module will search for “animals cute cats” and display those search results below the “404 Page Not Found” error.

 This tweak to the 404 page helps your SEO by making sure that old or misspelled links to your site will still resolve to relevant content.
 It helps visitors find your content, and you want visitors to find the great content on your site.
 You especially want Google to be able to find related content if the indexed page has been removed.